 Click for directions

-Developed in the 1940s by the late Dr. Ignacio Ponseti, a pediatric orthopedist at the University of Iowa, the method involves weekly stretching of the deformity followed by application of a long leg cast.
+Clubfoot should be corrected as soon as possible after birth, paving the way for your child to learn to walk with a normal gait pattern.
+The Ponseti Method involves weekly stretching of the deformity followed by application of a long leg cast.
 Full correction usually is accomplished in four to five weeks.
-The correction is then maintained with a brace worn at night.
+The correction is maintained with a brace worn at night.

 Clubfoot can be easily detected by prenatal ultrasound before birth.
 Early detection of musculoskeletal abnormalities improves the correction prognosis.
 It allows our experts to discuss treatment options with parents before birth and begin treatment within one to two weeks after your baby is born.